ballista-compute/ballista/CONTRIBUTING.md

 # Contributing to Ballista

-## First steps
+## First Steps

 Please read my article [How to build a modern distributed compute platform](https://andygrove.io/how_to_build_a_modern_distributed_compute_platform/) since it is a good introduction to how I think Ballista (and other distributed compute platforms) should work.
 This article is a work in progress that I update from time to time, as I learn more about this subject, or when I feel motivated to write.

+I also recommend reading my book [How Query Engines Work](https://leanpub.com/how-query-engines-work) since Ballista is based on the design in this book.

-There is also a [wiki](https://github.com/andygrove/ballista/wiki) with a list of interesting reading material.
+There is a [wiki](https://github.com/andygrove/ballista/wiki) with a list of interesting reading material as well.

 This project depends on some existing technologies, so it is a good idea to learn a little about those too: